gyrogami logo

 Categories: Ethics and laws; Commerce and business

-I know.
-You're saying I already did this entry a while ago but this is different.
-Fewer products are made in the USA as companies have all but offshored every type of manufacturing to make more money.
-Of the remaining products, how many actually meet the legal definition of being made in the USA?
+You're saying I already did this entry but it's different.
+Fewer products are made in the USA as companies have offshored every type of manufacturing to increase profits.
+Of the remaining products, how many meet the legal definition of being made in the USA?
 Yes, this phrase has a legal definition like organic for food, handmade for jewelry, and corrosion-resistant for metals.

-For manufacturers in the jewelry and chainmaille industry - based on what I see in the marketplace - this is just another phrase they ignore entirely, using it ad hoc to describe their products.
+For manufacturers of jewelry and chainmaille - based on the marketplace - this is another ignored law.
+These industries don't have the greatest track records.
+While their goods may be assembled in the USA, most are not made in the USA.

+The law is quite clear to anyone who can read.
+It is found here.
+If it all ain't made here, every part and component, every raw material, and fully assembled stateside then it isn't "Made in the USA."
+It can be designed, crafted, and assembled in the USA with the world's best components but it takes a special breed to go the step further.

+One peculiar sidestepping of this law was a story about a foreign city called Usa.
+Its location alternates between China and Japan, both of which have said cities.
+Hah, Made in the Usa!
+However, companies don't need foreign scapegoats to deceive their customers because the penalties are a joke like many consumer protection laws.

 While those goods may be assembled in the USA, most are not made in the USA.
-Then again, these industries are ubiquitous with cheating and scams so the chicanery is no surprise.

-The wording of the law is quite clear to anyone with a third-grade education.
-It can be found here.
-If it all ain't made here, every part and component, every raw material, and fully assembled stateside with documentation to prove it then it isn't "Made in the USA."

-The most peculiar sidestepping of this law was when a story made the rounds about a foreign city called Usa (its location alternates between China and Japan, both of which have said cities).
-However, companies don't need a foreign scapegoat to deceive their customers because the penalties are a joke like so many supposed consumer protection laws.

-While those goods may be assembled in the USA, they are not made in the USA.

-My clients will be happy to know that everything I make is created literally from the atomic level and unequivocally made, designed, and produced in the USA including the rawest of the raw materials.
+My customers will be happy to learn that everything I make is created literally from the atomic level and unequivocally made, designed, and produced in the USA including the rawest of the raw materials.
 There are no exclusions, doubletalk, fine print, or misleading statements.
-Handmade, too.
-By me.
-All me.
+Handmade by me and only me.

 Posted by M: May 21, 2023